Office of General Counsel

 Who We Are

 The General Counsel is the National Archives' chief legal officer and adviser.
 The Office of General Counsel's primary functions are representing the agency in court and providing legal counsel to the agency.
-In addition to the General Counsel, the office staff consists of a Senior Counsel, a Director of Litigation, a Counsel on Procurement Initiatives, a FOIA/Privacy Act Officer, and four assistant counsels.
+The General Counsel also serves as NARA's Chief FOIA Officer, Senior Agency Official for Privacy, Dispute Resolution Specialist, and Senior Agency Official for Controlled Unclassified Information (CUI).
+In addition to the General Counsel, the office staff consists of eight attorneys, a four person FOIA/Privacy Act team, a paralegal, and a staff assistant.

 - provides legal advice,